Striking breeding plumage makes the Black Guillemot a "must see"

 Black guillemots are quite curious birds, and will frequently follow the Zodiacs you will use to make your way from your expedition ship to shore.

-Highlights where the Black Guillemot can be seen
+Spots where the Black Guillemot can be observed

 Ahlstrandodden and Bamsebu